-I have noticed for a while that we get a better CTR for a search results with an FAQ rich result.
-However I had not done any proper analysis.
+I have noticed for a while that we get a better CTR for search results with an FAQ rich result.
+However, I had not done any proper analysis.

-In Google Search console I get 2.8% across my whole site for average CTR.
+In the Google Search Console, I get 2.8% across my whole site for average CTR.

 When I filter out the FAQ Rich results I get a 1.9%.